mesgas/FreeRange-Exam-Suite/README.md

 1. Download `FreeRangeExamSuite_3.6.0.0.exe` from the [Releases](../../releases) section or install it directly via the **Microsoft Store**.
 (Certification still in progress)
 2. Double-click the `.exe` file to launch the native Windows App Installer.
 3. Launch **FreeRange Exam Simulator** or **FreeRange Exam Builder** directly from the Start Menu.

+📄 Exam JSON File Structure & Specification (v3.6.0.0)
+The FreeRange Exam Suite uses standard JSON files to load exam questions, properties, and exhibits.
+This document outlines the schema specification and provides examples for all supported question types.

+🛠️ General Schema Overview
+At the top level, every exam file consists of Properties (global metadata) and Sections containing an array of Questions.

+JSON
+{
+  "Properties": {
+    "Title": "Exam Title",
+    "ExamCode": "EXAM-CODE",
+    "TimeLimit": 60,
+    "Passmark": 700
+  },
+  "Sections": [
+    {
+      "Title": "General",
+      "Questions": [ /* Array of Question Objects */ ]
+    }
+  ]
+}
+Metadata Fields
+Title (String): Display name of the exam.

+ExamCode (String): Optional code (e.g., 200-301, SY0-701).

+TimeLimit (Integer): Duration of the exam in minutes.

+Passmark (Integer): Minimum passing score out of 1000.

+❓ Question Types & Definitions
+An optional "ExhibitBase64" field containing a Base64-encoded JPEG/PNG string can be added to any question type to attach an image/diagram.

+1. Single Choice
+Set "IsMultipleChoice": false.

+Set "Answer" to the single correct letter (e.g., "A").

+2. Multiple Choice
+Set "IsMultipleChoice": true.

+Set "Answers" to all correct letters concatenated (e.g., "AC" for options A and C) or an array of strings.

+3. Fill-in-the-Blank
+Set "IsFillInTheBlank": true.

+Place three underscores (___) in the "Text" field for every required answer.

+Define "Blanks" or "Answers" as an array containing the exact text values for each placeholder in sequence.

+4. Drag & Drop (Matching, Ordering & Distractors)
+Set "IsDragAndDrop": true.

+"Draggables" (Array of Strings): Contains all draggable items, including correct answers and optional distractors (extra items that don't belong to any target).

+"Targets" (Array of Objects): Contains target slots with "Label" (category name or step number) and the correct "Answer".

+📋 Full JSON Example Specification
+JSON
+{
+  "Properties": {
+    "Title": "Cisco CCNA - Full Practice Exam", "ExamCode": "200-301",
+    "TimeLimit": 90,
+    "Passmark": 825
+  },
+  "Sections": [
+    {
+      "Title": "General",
+      "Questions": [

+        {
+          "Id": 1,
+          "Topic": "Network Fundamentals",
+          "Text": "Which protocol operates at the Transport Layer (Layer 4) of the OSI model?", "IsMultipleChoice": false,
+          "Answer": "A",
+          "Options": [
+            { "Alphabet": "A", "Text": "TCP (Transmission Control Protocol)" }, { "Alphabet": "B", "Text": "IP (Internet Protocol)" }, { "Alphabet": "C", "Text": "HTTP (Hypertext Transfer Protocol)" }, { "Alphabet": "D", "Text": "Ethernet" }
+          ],
+          "ExhibitBase64": "OPTIONAL_BASE64_IMAGE_STRING"
+        },

+        {
+          "Id": 2,
+          "Topic": "Network Fundamentals",
+          "Text": "Select the TWO protocols that operate at the Application Layer.", "IsMultipleChoice": true,
+          "Answers": "AC",
+          "Options": [
+            { "Alphabet": "A", "Text": "DNS" },
+            { "Alphabet": "B", "Text": "ICMP" },
+            { "Alphabet": "C", "Text": "HTTPS" },
+            { "Alphabet": "D", "Text": "UDP" }
+          ]
+        },

+        {
+          "Id": 3,
+          "Topic": "Wireless Fundamentals",
+          "IsFillInTheBlank": true,
+          "Text": "In a wireless network, the human-readable network name is the ___ while the physical MAC address of the Access Point radio is the ___ .", "Blanks": [
+            "SSID",
+            "BSSID"
+          ]
+        },

+        {
+          "Id": 4,
+          "Topic": "OSI Model",
+          "IsDragAndDrop": true,
+          "Text": "Match each Protocol Data Unit (PDU) to its corresponding OSI Layer.", "Draggables": [
+            "Frame",
+            "Packet",
+            "Segment",
+            "Data",
+            "Bits (Unused Distractor)"
+          ],
+          "Targets": [
+            {
+              "Label": "Layer 2 - Data Link",
+              "Answer": "Frame"
+            },
+            {
+              "Label": "Layer 3 - Network",
+              "Answer": "Packet"
+            },
+            {
+              "Label": "Layer 4 - Transport",
+              "Answer": "Segment"
+            }
+          ]
+        }

+      ]
+    }
+  ]
+}
+⚖️ License & Legal
+Copyright © 2026 mesgas (Mario Messina).
+All rights reserved.

+FreeRange Exam Suite™, FreeRange Exam Simulator™, and FreeRange Exam Builder™ are trademarks of mesgas.
+All other trademarks, product names, logos, and certification names mentioned within the application (including but not limited to Cisco®, Microsoft®, CompTIA®, AWS®, or other third-party vendor certification programs) belong to their respective owners.
+Their use within this software is solely for descriptive and educational purposes to identify exam compatibility and does not imply any affiliation, sponsorship, or endorsement by the trademark holders.